martinber/dl_football_detection/README.md

 Detection and localization of football/soccer ball in images using Deep Learning.

-Project for a Deep Learning Master program course, the problem itself it easy because the idea was to have these features:
+Project for a Deep Learning Master program course, the problem itself its very easy to solve.
+This was a learning exercise to do:

 - Save and load models, to be able to evaluate old models and compare.